-Every Firehouse has its own unique dynamic and personality.
-As unique as they all are, there are some universal truths that I believe to hold true regardless of where you might end up working and living.
-Remember that unlike other professions, Firefighters are subject to not only a unique and demanding work environment, they are also subject to unique living conditions, as working together and living together are one in the same for Firefighters.
-This unique environment combined with our job duties create the need for understanding human behavior and respecting those we work and live side by side with like no other profession in the world.
+Every firehouse has its own unique dynamic and personality.
+Yet, as unique as they all are, there are some universal truths that hold true regardless of where you might end up working and living.
+Remember that unlike other professions, firefighters are subject to not only a unique and demanding work environment, they are also subject to unique living conditions, as working together and living together are one in the same for firefighters.

-What I feel best prepares one for Firehouse living is growing up in a large dysfunctional family, because that’s what you can expect at the firehouse.
-Only children and those who always got to choose their friends and who they associated with may have a harder time then those who grew up in a crowded house, had to sleep 5 to a bed and share everything with siblings they had a love hate relationship with but were forced to live and get along with in very close quarters.
+What best prepares one for firehouse living is growing up in a large dysfunctional family.
+Only children and those who always got to choose their friends may have a harder time than those who grew up in a crowded house and had to share everything with siblings — they were forced to live and get along in very close quarters.

-Below are a few basics that every Firefighter should do their best to adhere to.
-The list below are some things that I've learned from some of the most universally liked and respected Firefighters I've ever had the pleasure of working with, as well as some of the least liked and most controversial Firefighters I have been fortunate enough to know and work with.
+Below are a few basics that every firefighter should do their best to adhere to.
 Many are common sense but common sense is not all that common and certainly not always commonly practiced.
 Learning the rules of conduct is easy.
-The hard part is identifying when you yourself are breaking these rules.
+The hard part is identifying when you are breaking these rules.
 Self awareness and understanding how you are perceived by others is the key.

 - Know your job.

 - Be able to perform your job.